Vision and Values

 Collective Worship

-Revd Murray and Revd Phill, alongside other members of our Church, regularly come into school to lead Collective Worship.
+Revd Murray alongside other members of our Church, regularly come into school to lead Collective Worship.

 They work closely alongside the Collective Worship team to plan and deliver worship linked to our Christian Values, current themes and issues and also the Church’s liturgical calendar.
 Collective Worship also regularly takes place in our Church.